kyang6/AIM.js/README.md

 # AIM.js
-Automatically label objects within images on websites so visually impaired users can read whats in the images.
-Relies on the API: librarylyna.com/api/auto-image-map/ for object detection
+Automatically label objects within images on websites so visually impaired users can feel whats in the images.
+Relies on the API: librarylyna.com/api/auto-image-map/ for object detection.

 ## How to Use
 - import AutoImageMaps.js